 German is a West Germanic language widely spoken in Central Europe.
-It is the official language of Germany, Austria, Switzerland, South Tyrol in Italy, the German-speaking community of Belgium and Liechtenstein.
-One of the major languages of the world , German is a native language to 100 million people worldwide and the most widely spoken native language in the European Union.
-It is the third most commonly spoken foreign language after English and French in European Union and second most widely taught foreign language in the EU.
+It is the official language of Germany, Austria, Switzerland, South Tyrol in Italy, the German-speaking Community of Belgium and Liechtenstein.
+One of the major languages of the world, German is a native language to 100 million people worldwide and the most widely spoken native language in the European Union.
+It is the third most commonly spoken foreign language after English and French in the European Union and the second most widely taught foreign language in the EU.

 Why learn German?